 The executive master for those who want to lead change, not manage it

 At some point in your career, experience stops being the answer and starts raising new questions.
+The Executive Master of Management and Organization (MMO) is designed for that turning point.

 It’s for leaders, professionals, and change agents who sense that something needs to shift — and want to learn how to make that happen.